SHUBHAMspy/react-learning/readme.md

   Commit Phase: During the commit phase all those  changes are applied to the Dom.

-  After React has updated the DOM in the commit phase, it updates all refs accordingly to point to the requested DOM nodes and component instances.
+  After React has updated the Dom in the commit phase, it updates all refs accordingly to point to the requested Dom nodes and component instances.
 It then synchronously runs the `componentDidMount` and `componentDidUpdate` class lifecycle methods, and the `useLayoutEffect` hooks.

   React then sets a short timeout, and when it expires, runs all the useEffect hooks.
 This step is also known as the "Passive Effects" phase.